-20. Contingent Liabilities
+21. Contingent Liabilities

-As of December 31, 2021, the Company was a defendant in four (4) lawsuits and is aware of certain other such claims.
-The lawsuits fall into two categories: traditional product liability litigation, and municipal litigation.
+As of December 31, 2022, the Company was a defendant in eight (8) lawsuits and is aware of certain other such claims.
+The lawsuits generally fall into three categories: traditional product liability litigation, municipal litigation and negligence.
 Each is discussed in turn below.